filippovarini/sharktrack/readme.md

 We have two main types of users:
+### BRUVS Analyst
+They analyse the BRUVS to compute accurate MaxN metrics.
+High accuracy is crucial to them, and they have less strict time constraints.

+They use the default SharkTrack mode, called `analyst`, to detect Elasmobranch and easily annotate the species and compute MaxN.

 ### Field Researcher
 They are currently doing BRUVS deployment.
 They want their daily videos to be processed overnight to share detections with the team and externally and have a precise idea of which sampling site records more sharks.

-SharkTrack helps these users with the `mobile` model, which processes up to 25h of BRUVS overnight on a *CPU* without access to WIFI.
-The model prioritises speed over acuracy, so it is designed to obtain a quick overview, rather than accurate metrics.

-### BRUVS Analyst
-They analyse the BRUVS to compute accurate MaxN metrics.
-High accuracy is crucial to them, and they have less strict time constraints.

-SharkTrack helps these users with the `analyst` model, which achieves higher accuracy than humans.
-The model prioritises accuracy over speed, and takes twice the time to run on *CPU*.
+They can use the `peek` mode of SharkTrack.
+This mode extracts interesting frames from the video, without providing annotation or MaxN support, but it is helpful to have a quick overview of their daily videos.

+You can check more about the two versions of SharkTrack ][here](./sharktrack-user-guide.md#how-fastaccurate-is-sharktrack)

 ## How people run SharkTrack?
 SharkTrack is a publicly-available model, and the [SharkTrack User Guide](./sharktrack-user-guide.md) provides instructions for running it using our Python scripts.
 Many of our users run SharkTrack on their own, either on the cloud or on their local computers.